How teams pay for Mailshake

 All of your campaign data is deleted 30 days after your subscription expires.
 If you'd like to hang on to your data, consider "hibernating" instead.

 Here are the steps to hibernate your team's subscription.
-Hibernating stops your billing just like cancelling does, but we will automatically resume your subscription after the time period you select and we do not delete your campaign data.
+Hibernating stops your billing just like canceling does, but we will automatically resume your subscription after the time period you select and we do not delete your campaign data.

 Mailshake only provides refunds for our 30-day money-back guarantee.
 These are refunds that are requested within 30 days of your team's signup date and only apply to the initial charge.